 The park is a wonderful family-friendly destination offering kid-centered activities and easy yet scenic trails.
 Amble along the Russian Memorial Loop Trail, a gentle path that boasts impressive views of the area’s coastline and snow-capped mountains on the horizon.

 The highlight of the park is the Totem Trail, also known as Lover’s Lane, where you’ll find 18 original and replica Native American totem poles.
 Go on a guided walk of the 1.6-mile-long trail, and learn all about the Battle of Sitka, the culture of Alaska Natives, and what each different totem pole represents.

 During your hike, you’ll also cross the Indian River, where you’ll watch salmon make their way upstream to spawn.

 Hop aboard the White Pass Railroad, a scenic vintage train ride that takes you past cascading waterfalls, glacial rivers, and snowy mountain peaks.

 Once the train ride ends, you’ll disembark and begin your hike towards Laughton Glacier.
-Along the moderate trail, you’ll discover gorgeous flora and fauna, and spot local animals including moose, bears, and mountain goats.
+Along the moderate trail, you’ll discover gorgeous flora and fauna, and spot some of the most popular animals in Alaska including moose, bears, and mountain goats.

 As you get closer to Laughton Glacier, you’ll have to navigate trickier terrain including a rocky boulder field.
 Once you reach the icy structure, marvel at its frozen blue facade, take photos of its exposed crevasses, or put on a pair of ice spike boots and climb on top of the glacier.